Twipped/morgan-debug/README.md

 morgan-debug
 ===

-Morgan-debug is an express middleware which composes the [morgan](https://www.npmjs.org/package/morgan) logger middleware with the [debug](https://www.npmjs.org/package/debug) console output library for a consistent logging output with other library debug outputs.
+Morgan-debug is an express middleware which composes the [`morgan`](https://www.npmjs.org/package/morgan) logger middleware with the [`debug`](https://www.npmjs.org/package/debug) console output library for a consistent logging output with other library debug info.

 ```
 npm install morgan debug morgan-debug